 To encourage customers with older fuel oil storage tanks to upgrade, Schildwachter created the Gold Shield Heating Service Plan (GSHSP).
 Customers who participate in GSHSP receive a $150 credit toward future fuel oil deliveries when they purchase a new fuel oil storage tank.
 GSHSP also provides labor and parts to replace the oil burner components and operating controls.
 Most importantly, the plan covers annual preventative maintenance, including combustion testing to set equipment to its most efficient.

-Over the years, the company has developed a line of innovative, efficient fuel products and additives, including ultra low sulfur diesel (ULSD) for transportation and B20 biodiesel.
+Over the years, the company has developed a line of innovative, efficient fuel products and additives, including ultra low sulfur diesel (ULSD) for transportation and biodiesel.
 The company has for many years treated its premium heating oil with Gold Shield Energizer (GSE), a specially formulated detergent that gradually cleans oil handling systems and, over time, turns sediment at the bottom of the tank back into usable product.

-In more than 100 years in business, Schildwachter Oil has made several acquisitions but never ventured far beyond its original service territory, and for good reason.
+In more than 100 years of business, Schildwachter Oil has made several acquisitions but never ventured far beyond its original service territory, and for good reason.
 According to third generation Dan Schildwachter, the heating business is a local business.
 "Bigger isn't always better.
-If we started providing service outside our immediate territory, we would spend more time driving than providing service," said Schildwachter, adding that the stable populations of The Bronx, Manhattan, and Westchester can sustain the company's growth for the next 100 years.
+If we started providing service outside our immediate territory, we would spend more time driving than providing service," said Schildwachter, adding that the stable populations of The Bronx, Queens, Manhattan, and Westchester can sustain the company's growth for the next 100 years.

 But the future also depends on maintaining the Schildwachter family's all-for-one attitude.
 Schildwachter explained that each member of the family active in the business puts the best interest of the company before any personal agenda.